codeadamca/php-if-switch/README.md

-# A Basic Introduction tp PHP and If Statements
+# A Basic Introduction to PHP and If Statements

 A basic example of using PHP if statements and switches.